-Regarding waiting times, we now have a year’s worth of data (2016-17).
-I think they’re extraordinary and I’m asking you to spread the word, wherever you live on the world, because every country can take inspiration from it.
+Regarding waiting times, we now have regular data on waiting times.
+I think they're extraordinary and I'm asking you to spread the word, wherever you live on the world, because every country can take inspiration from it.

 So how long are youngsters waiting for treatment now?

-One week from what?
-From “first contact with a designated
+Treatment within one week of what?
+From "first contact with a designated

 healthcare professional".
 The clock starts when the community eating disorders service has received a referral or a self-referral.
 GPs are required to make the referral "as soon as" an eating disorder is first identified, by phone or electronically.